 THE SELECTION of a radio station is recognized as a problem of vital importance.
-Coverage, radio's equivalent to circulation, is important only insofar as it reaches the greatest number of potentially active eustomers.
+Coverage, radio's equivalent to circulation, is important only insofar as it reaches the greatest number of potentially active customers.
 Frequently a powerful station is considered the most popular.
 It commands a far greater percentage of the total listeners who reside in the trade area.
 If this station has high rates and a coverage extending far beyond the trade area of the store, its use becomes subject to a comparison with the second station.

 In addition to power, an evaluation of other factors should be considered.
 First, the station's personality as reflected in the manner of its program presentation.
-Second, the type of clients and produc it advertises.
-Third, its services advertisers, helping to build effetive programs.
+Seeond, the type of clients and produc it advertises.
+Third, its services advertisers, helping to build effe tive programs.

-After evaluating all of these fators in selecting a station, the ratiler should then make a survey of its customers to measure the popularity of the station it plans to use perhaps applying the test, "max mum number of listeners within the trade area during or near the planned broadcast period her sale message dollar."
-This survey can the made either by engaging house-to-house investigators or through circularization of the customers.
-Operhaps better still is to telephon several hundred typical customer to discover whether they are listening to the radio at that moment.
+After evaluating all of these fa tors in selecting a station, the r tailer should then make a survey of its customers to measure the poplarity of the station it plaus to us -perhaps applying the test, "max mum number of listeners within the trade area during or near the planned broadcast period per sale message dollar."
+This survey can the made either by engaging house-to house investigators or through circularization of the enstoners.
+G perhaps better still is to telephon several hundred typical enstomento discover whether they-are listen ing to the radio at that moment.